-I looked out and saw a man whose dad we buried that morning, a man I had baptised when he recovered from his medical crisis.
-I saw a woman who recently had become a proud great grandma.
-I saw a woman whose husband we buried not along ago who had not come to church since her two daughters had died.
+I looked out and saw a man whose dad we buried the previous morning and a man I had baptised when he recovered from his medical crisis.
+I saw a woman who had recently become a proud great grandma.
+I saw a woman whose husband we buried not along ago who had not come to church since her two daughters died.
 I invited her with a phone call; she came.

 I saw the man whose brother is dying.
 I saw the couple I married on Easter Sunday.
 I saw the man who is nervously awaiting cancer-removal surgery, the woman who is worried about the prognosis.
 I saw the man who survived the horrible tractor accident sitting beside the man whose wife died recently.
 I saw the cancer survivor whose sister will be buried next week.